EMK2473/reference-guide/README.md

 - Decide on pseudo elements
  - (icons, images, special text)
 - Decide on page format (spacing, borders, flex boxes, where images will go in, what will be a hyperlink, etc. )
+-  Decide on using "buttons" with hyperlinks to other ref-guides, or to make the ref-guide a single document with extending hyperlinks for additional information.

 ## 2:

 - Collect and organize all images intended to be used.
 Store in /assets/images/